madisive/madisive.github.io/about.md

 Hi I'm Madi!
 I live in Indiana, USA.
 I love to mix music and blog about what's important to me here.
 I'm a hobbyist game developer.

 ### My blog
-My blog here is mostly for fun.
+My blog here is mostly just for fun.
 It may contain both lighthearted and serious content, with posts ranging from rants to reviews to my personal opinions.
 Check it out :D

 ### Programming languages I know
 - C# and C++, multiplayer server engineering